 Health Conditions Related to Genetic Changes

-At least three mutations in the EFEMP2 gene have been identified in people with cutis laxa.
-EFEMP2 mutations cause a form of the disorder called autosomal recessive cutis laxa type I, which is characterized by loose and sagging skin, a lung disease called emphysema, and severe abnormalities involving the heart and blood vessels.
+At least six variants (also known as mutations) in the EFEMP2 gene have been identified in people with cutis laxa.
+EFEMP2 variants cause a form of the disorder called autosomal recessive cutis laxa type 1B (ARCL1B), which is characterized by loose and sagging skin, a lung disease called emphysema, and severe abnormalities involving the heart and blood vessels.

 Other Names for This Gene